nolanlab/MouseImmuneReference/README.md

 library(MouseImmuneReference)
 MouseImmuneReference.run()
 ```
 When you launch the GUI you will be prompted to select the data file you just downloaded.
 After that a browser window will pop-up with the GUI running inside.
+The data will take a minute or so to load.
+When the data loading process is completed you will see a list of markers appearing in the right part of the interface.
 To quit the GUI simply press ESC in your R session.

 ## Explore the maps